Richard Ashworth (headmaster): Post-war development and administrative struggles

+The culmination of Ashworth's career and his efforts to expand the school was realised on 27 October 1928, with the official opening of the new extensions by the Duke and Duchess of York.
+The project, which included a new Great Hall with accommodation for over 1,000 people, cost approximately £67,000 and was the first visit by royalty to an Edmonton civic function in many years.
+The event was of such scale that an estimated 20,000 people lined the streets, standing twenty deep in places along Fore Street and Haselbury Road, to witness the royal motor-car pass through lanes of "cheering humanity."
+Ashworth, alongside Major W. Richard, was the primary official responsible for the general arrangements of the day, which included a guard of honour formed by 120 members of the British Legion and the Silver Prize Band.

+During the ceremony in the new hall, the Duke delivered a speech advocating for an "interchange of ideas on educational matters" across the British Empire.
+At the conclusion of his address, the Duke requested that Ashworth grant the pupils a whole holiday to commemorate the event.
+Ashworth later confided to the Vicar of Edmonton that the day was the "grandest day in his life," though the immense physical and mental strain of organising such a massive undertaking was believed by his colleagues to have significantly weakened him.

 The rapid growth and changing economic conditions resulted in a more diverse student body, including many from poorer backgrounds unable to stay for the full course.
 Ashworth noted that this influx of "raw juniors" and fewer "seniors" presented challenges to maintaining the school's academic profile and tone in later reports.
 He faced criticism from rival schools in Edmonton and encountered difficulties with the Middlesex Education Committee regarding funding for resources and perceived administrative pressures.
 Ashworth, described as not primarily an organiser, increasingly relied on his deputy, James North, to manage the administrative complexities of the large institution, finding his methods suited for a small school inadequate for the larger one.
 The strain of managing the school's rapid growth and administrative pressures was significant, contributing to his declining health; he had experienced a nervous breakdown around 1920.